maxmind/minfraud-api-dotnet/index.md

 .NET 4.5 to provide non-blocking calls to the minFraud web services.

 To use this API, first create a new `WebServiceClient` object.
-The constructor takes your MaxMind user ID and license key:
+The constructor takes your MaxMind account ID and license key:

 ```csharp
 var client = new WebServiceClient(10, "LICENSEKEY");